seed-labs/seed-emulator/examples/B06-blockchain/README.md

 started (so nodes can earn ethers).
 Our emulator automatically checks the balance before deploying the contract.
-By default, if we are using our custom API, the minimum ethers required to deploy a smart contract is 1000000 ethers.
+By default, if we are using our custom API, the minimum ethers required to deploy a smart contract is 1000000 (in wei).
 Our further development will make this value configurable.